Lucky me – I met King Charles III – when he was still Prince Charles – up close and personal, however briefly.

 Tex-ess-sess-kwa-sen-ten-eee-all.
 Tex-ess-sess-kwa-sen-ten-eee-all.
 Tex-ess-sess-kwa-sen-ten-eee-all.

-I practiced it over and over, so I would not trip over it live on the air.
+I practiced it over and over, so it would melt in my mouth like birthday cake frosting, and my tongue would not get tied, live on the air.

-All the media staked out preferred positions in the arena – mine included a chunk of one of the Duncan Hines logos on the cake, since they were paying me.
+All the media staked out preferred positions in the arena – mine spot was a prime position that included a chunk of one of the Duncan Hines logos on the cake, since they were paying me.

 Then, US Secret Service forced us all to leave behind all our equipment and personal possessions and exit the arena while bomb-sniffing dogs did their thing.